Increased intracranial pressure in adults treatment. Intracranial pressure - symptoms and treatment

 • decreased tone of blood vessels;

-• diseases of the spinal column, especially the index of intracranial pressure is affected by the cervical region;
+• diseases of the spinal column, especially the cervical region affects the indicator of intracranial pressure;

 In some diseases, there is a decrease in the rate of blood circulation through the vessels of the brain.
-They can also be the result of birth injuries, vascular pathologies, congenital anomalies in the structure of the brain.
-With untimely treatment, this condition can also cause dangerous complications.
+They can also be a consequence of birth injuries, vascular pathologies, and congenital abnormalities of the brain structure.
+If not treated promptly, this condition can also cause dangerous complications.

 Signs of pathology

 Changes in intracranial pressure affect the general condition of the patient.
-Often this is preceded by trauma or blows to the head, complications during childbirth, as well as diseases of the meninges.
-In this case, the patient cannot lead a normal life, and the symptoms of an increase or decrease in ICP are not stopped by taking medications.
+This is often preceded by injuries or blows to the head, complications during childbirth, and diseases of the meninges.
+In this case, the patient cannot lead a normal lifestyle, and the symptoms of increased or decreased ICP are not relieved by taking medications.
 Such patients are treated in a hospital setting.
 It is also impossible not to notice pathological changes in this indicator in children.
-In addition, in the absence of a reason, the pressure cannot increase or decrease and stop at a critical level for the child - serious reasons are needed for this.
+In addition, in the absence of a reason, the pressure cannot increase or decrease and stop at a critical level for the child - serious reasons are required for this.

-The physiological basis of painful sensations with an increase or decrease in pressure, as well as other signs, is an insufficient supply of blood to the brain and various violations of its circulation.
-If the fluid is retained in the vessels and cerebral ventricles, the tissues are under constant pressure, which can provoke a gradual necrosis (death) of the cells.
-Hypoxia (insufficient oxygen supply) and nutritional deficiency are also observed - this is the cause of impaired brain activity or loss of reflexes, depending on the location of the damaged area of brain tissue.
+The physiological basis for painful sensations with an increase or decrease in pressure, as well as other symptoms, is an insufficient supply of blood to the brain and various disturbances in its circulation.
+If fluid is retained in the vessels and cerebral ventricles, the tissues are under constant pressure, which can provoke gradual necrosis (death) of cells.
+Hypoxia (insufficient oxygen supply) and nutrient deficiency are also observed - this causes disturbances in brain activity or loss of reflexes, depending on the location of the damaged area of brain tissue.

-High blood pressure is manifested by a pronounced complex of symptoms that affect all life processes.
-They can be combined with additional clinical signs characteristic of a particular disease.
-The symptom complex indicating an increase in ICP includes:
+High blood pressure is manifested by a pronounced set of symptoms that affect all vital processes.
+They may be combined with additional clinical signs characteristic of a particular disease.
+The symptom complex indicating increased ICP includes:

-• painful sensations in the head, which are of a pressing nature and spread to all areas, often occur immediately after waking up and intensify during the day;
+• painful sensations in the head, which are pressing in nature and spread to all areas, often occur immediately after waking up and intensify during the day;

 • nausea and vomiting, decreased heart rate;

-• a sharp decrease in vision, the inability to focus on small objects for a long time, memory impairment and concentration.
+• a sharp decrease in vision, inability to focus on small objects for a long time, deterioration of memory and concentration.

-With a headache that occurs due to serious pathologies of intracranial pressure, the patient observes bed rest.
-With physical activity, attacks of dizziness, loss of consciousness, memory lapses may occur.
-Peripheral vision disorders are also periodically manifested, the appearance of dark spots and "flies" in the field of view is a consequence of the permanent pressure of the fluid on the optic nerve.
-With an exacerbation, the situation worsens, normal reflex responses to stimuli may partially disappear.
+For headaches that occur as a result of serious pathologies of intracranial pressure, the patient remains in bed.
+During physical activity, attacks of dizziness, loss of consciousness, and memory loss may occur.
+Also, peripheral vision disorders periodically appear, the appearance of dark spots and “floaters” in the field of vision is a consequence of permanent fluid pressure on the optic nerve.
+With exacerbation, the situation worsens, normal reflex responses to stimuli may partially disappear.

 In children, behavioral problems and hyperactivity are often associated with increased intracranial pressure.
 However, these diagnoses may not be related.
-An increase in ICP in infants is indicated by symptoms such as bulging of the fontanel, a rapid increase in head circumference, and divergence of the bones of the skull.
-Another alarming symptom is too slow overgrowth of the fontanel.
-If these signs appear in combination with general apathy or excitability, poor sleep, lack of congenital reflexes, this may indicate pathological fluid pressure inside the skull.
+Increased ICP in infants is indicated by symptoms such as bulging fontanel, rapid increase in head circumference, and divergence of the bones of the skull.
+Another alarming symptom is the overgrowth of the fontanel too slowly.
+If these signs appear in combination with general apathy or excitability, poor sleep, lack of innate reflexes, this may indicate pathological fluid pressure inside the skull.

-Decreased intracranial pressure can also be determined by clinical signs.
-Symptoms are not as pronounced as with an increase in this indicator, but also affect the patient's well-being and performance.
-If the pressure inside the skull does not meet the standards, this leads to the following consequences:
+Reduced intracranial pressure can also be determined by clinical signs.
+The symptoms are not as pronounced as when this indicator increases, but also affect the patient’s well-being and performance.
+If the pressure inside the skull is not normal, this leads to the following consequences:

-• headaches, which are especially aggravated by raising the head;
+• headaches, which are especially worse when raising the head;

 • frequent mood swings, lethargy, apathy, irritability;

-• simultaneous decrease in blood pressure if the syndrome is caused by a general fluid deficiency in the body;
+• simultaneous decrease in blood pressure if the syndrome is caused by a general lack of fluid in the body;

 • headaches, dizziness, fainting may occur after minor physical exertion;

-• decreased visual acuity, the appearance of dark spots before the eyes;
+• decreased visual acuity, appearance of dark spots before the eyes;

 • nausea, abdominal pain;

-• possible pain in the region of the heart, which extend to the chest.
+• Possible pain in the heart area that spreads to the chest.

 First aid for a sharp decrease in intracranial pressure is to take the correct position.
-Lying on your back with your head down, the outflow of fluid is difficult, so the pressure is partially restored.
-This factor may also be of diagnostic value - when lifting the head and in a sitting or standing position, the pain intensifies, and when lying on the back, it decreases slightly.
+Lying on your back with your head down makes the outflow of fluid difficult, so the pressure is partially restored.
+This factor may also have diagnostic value - when you raise your head and in a sitting or standing position, the pain intensifies, and lying on your back it decreases slightly.

 Diagnostic methods

 It is impossible to measure intracranial pressure at home.
-The only thing the patient can help himself with is to detect the symptoms in time and consult a doctor for a detailed diagnosis.
-It should be understood that the procedures for measuring ICP are complex, require special equipment and sufficient qualifications of medical personnel.
-All these conditions are available at the Clinical Institute of the Brain, which specializes in the problems of diagnosing and treating pathologies of nervous activity.
+The only thing a patient can do to help himself is to detect the symptoms in time and consult a doctor for a detailed diagnosis.
+It is worth understanding that the procedures for measuring ICP are complex and require special equipment and sufficiently qualified medical personnel.
+All these conditions are available at the Clinical Institute of the Brain, which specializes in the diagnosis and treatment of pathologies of nervous activity.

-The only way to accurately determine the indicator of intracranial pressure is a puncture of the cerebrospinal fluid.
-The technique is invasive and is used only in difficult cases.
-To do this, it is necessary to make a puncture in the lumbar region (into the canal of the spinal cord) or the ventricles of the brain.
-Liquor, which constantly circulates in these spaces, will begin to flow out, and its pressure can be measured.
+The only way to accurately determine intracranial pressure is to puncture the cerebrospinal fluid.
+The technique is invasive and is used only in complex cases.
+To do this, it is necessary to make a puncture in the lumbar region (into the spinal cord canal) or the ventricles of the brain.
+The cerebrospinal fluid that is constantly circulating in these spaces will begin to flow out, and its pressure can be measured.
 The value is measured in mm of water column, and its norm is from 60 to 200 mm.
-These data are indicative if the patient is in the supine position.
+These data are indicative if the patient is in a supine position.

-There are also additional diagnostic techniques that allow you to assess the state of the brain, its ventricles and vascular bed without invasive intervention.
+There are also additional diagnostic techniques that allow you to assess the condition of the brain, its ventricles and vascular bed without invasive intervention.
 These include:

-• Ultrasound of the brain - the procedure is performed only for children who have not experienced a fusion of the fontanel, and in adults it is impossible due to the density of the bones of the skull;
+• Ultrasound of the brain - the procedure is performed only for children who have not had fusion of the fontanel, and in adults it is impossible due to the density of the bones of the skull;

-• CT or MRI of the brain - analysis can be done at any age, while the data are quite informative and allow you to get a complete three-dimensional image of any area under study;
+• CT or MRI of the brain - analysis can be done at any age, and the data is quite informative and allows you to obtain a complete three-dimensional image of any area under study;

-• echoencephalography - a type of ultrasound examination, with which you can determine the degree of filling and pulsation of the cerebral arteries.
+• echoencephalography is a type of ultrasound examination that can be used to determine the degree of filling and pulsation of the cerebral arteries.

-It is impossible to diagnose increased intracranial pressure only on the basis of the clinical picture.
-However, all these data must be provided to the doctor during the initial examination.
-On their basis, the specialists of the Clinical Institute of the Brain will prescribe all the necessary diagnostic steps that will allow you to fully assess the patient's condition.
+It is impossible to diagnose increased intracranial pressure based on the clinical picture alone.
+However, all this data must be provided to the doctor during the initial examination.
+Based on them, specialists from the Clinical Institute of the Brain will prescribe all the necessary diagnostic stages, which will allow a full assessment of the patient’s condition.

 Treatment and prognosis

-Therapeutic measures are prescribed based on the results of the diagnosis.
-First of all, it is important to get rid of the cause that provokes excessive fluid pressure on the cranium.
-If this phenomenon is caused by traumatic brain injuries, the patient is shown complete rest, sparing nutrition, and taking anti-inflammatory drugs.
+Therapeutic measures are prescribed based on diagnostic results.
+First of all, it is important to get rid of the cause that provokes excessive fluid pressure on the skull.
+If this phenomenon is caused by traumatic brain injury, the patient is advised to rest completely, take gentle nutrition, and take anti-inflammatory drugs.
 In some cases, surgical intervention is necessary (in the presence of hematomas between the membranes of the brain, as well as in the presence of injuries that require surgical treatment).
-The operation is also prescribed for the detection of various neoplasms in the brain tissues, prone to rapid growth.
+Surgery is also prescribed when various tumors are detected in brain tissue that is prone to rapid growth.

-A separate set of measures is carried out in the diagnosis of hydrofecalia in a child.
-To remove excess fluid, a shunt is installed through which it flows into the abdominal cavity, and the pressure returns to normal.
-The operation is repeated as the child grows, and the patient is constantly under observation.
-In some children, the need for artificial removal of fluid gradually disappears.
+A separate set of measures is carried out when diagnosing hydrofecal in a child.
+To remove excess fluid, a shunt is installed, through which it flows into the abdominal cavity, and the pressure is normalized.
+The operation is repeated as the child grows, and the patient is constantly monitored.
+In some children, the need for artificial fluid removal gradually disappears.

 Drug therapy for ICP pathologies is secondary.
-However, drugs are prescribed to eliminate symptoms and to make the patient feel better.
-The following medicines may be helpful:
+However, drugs are prescribed to eliminate symptoms and make the patient feel better.
+The following medications may be helpful:

 • hormonal anti-inflammatory drugs;

-• neuroprotectors and substances to stimulate blood circulation in the brain - the effectiveness of this group has not been proven, despite its widespread use;
+• neuroprotectors and substances for stimulating blood circulation in the brain - the effectiveness of this group has not been proven, despite its widespread use;

-• loop diuretics (diuretics) - drugs that stimulate the excretion of excess fluid;
+• loop diuretics (diuretics) - medications that stimulate the excretion of excess fluid;

-• osmodiuretics - including reduce the production of cerebrospinal fluid.
+• osmodiuretics - including reducing the production of cerebrospinal fluid.

 The Clinical Brain Institute specializes in the diagnosis and treatment of diseases of the central nervous system.
 Increased intracranial pressure is not a separate disease, but a symptom that indicates a number of pathologies.
 Experienced specialists will accurately determine the cause of such a violation, as well as its severity and possible consequences.
-It should be understood that only timely seeking medical help can guarantee successful treatment and a return to a normal lifestyle without a headache.
+It is worth understanding that only timely seeking medical help can guarantee successful treatment and a return to your normal lifestyle without headaches.

 CATEGORIES